Chenguku/Diagramming-and-Typesetting/README.md

 List of skills and tools:
 - Typesetting using LaTeX
-- ER Diagramming using Figma
+- ER Diagrams using Figma
+- Use Case Diagrams using Figma
+- UML Diagrams using Mermaid.js
+- Sequence Diagrams using Mermaid.js
+- State Machines using Mermaid.js
+- Use Cases and Requirements Traceability Matrices